top of page

 "About 8 million metric tonnes of plastic enter the ocean annually, and about 150 million metric tonnes circulate in our marine ecosystems.
 At this pace, by 2050, there will be more plastics in the sea than fish.
 The conversion of plastic bottles into fabric is a beautiful example of how diligent handling of problems opens doors to new opportunities," he noted.

-Vaidya also spoke of IOC's other eco-conservation outreaches like concerted drives to protect the Indian Single Horned Rhino and the reintroduction of Cheetahs in Indian forests after they went extinct over seven decades ago.
+Vaidya also spoke of IOC's other eco-conservation outreaches, such as concerted drives to protect the Indian Single-Horned Rhino and the reintroduction of Cheetahs into Indian forests after they went extinct over seven decades ago.

 Bhumi Pednekar, while lauding IOC's green outreach, said, "Each of us can play a significant role by embracing sustainability as the way of life.
 As a citizen of the country, I feel proud that the country's leading energy company is undertaking unique environmental efforts like these.
 My thanks and compliments to Indian Oil".

-A passionate advocate for the issue of climate change, Pednekar has also started a pan-India campaign Climate Warriors to raise awareness of environmental conservation and inspire citizens to embrace greener lifestyle choices.
+A passionate advocate for climate change, Pednekar has also started a pan-India campaign, Climate Warriors, to raise awareness of environmental conservation and inspire citizens to embrace greener lifestyle choices.

 Under this green initiative of IOC, used plastic bottles are shredded into flakes and then melted into micro-pellets.
 These micro-pellets are converted into yarns for weaving these green clothing.